Crown Office and Procurator Fiscal Service: Crown Agent, King's and Lord Treasurer's Remembrancer and Chief Executive

-The Crown Agent is the principal legal adviser to the Lord Advocate on prosecution matters.
-He also acts as Chief Executive for the Department.
-He acts as solicitor in all legal proceedings in which the Lord Advocate appears as representing his or her own department.
-He issues general instructions from and on behalf of the Lord Advocate for the guidance of Crown counsel, procurators fiscal, sheriff clerks and other public officials, transmits instructions from Crown counsel to procurators fiscal about prosecutions, and, subject to the direction of the Principal Clerk of Justiciary, arranges sittings of the High Court of Justiciary.
-At trials in the High Court in Edinburgh, he attends as instructing solicitor.
+The Crown Agent is the principal legal adviser to the Lord Advocate on prosecution matters, as well as serving as chief executive for the department.
+The Crown Agent acts as the principal legal adviser to the Lord Advocate in all legal proceedings in which the Lord Advocate appears as representing his or her own department, and issues general instructions from and on behalf of the Lord Advocate for the guidance of Crown counsel, procurators fiscal, sheriff clerks and other public officials.
+The Crown Agent also transmits instructions from Crown counsel to procurators fiscal about prosecutions, and, subject to the direction of the Principal Clerk of Justiciary, arranges sittings of the High Court of Justiciary.
+At trials in the High Court in Edinburgh, the Crown Agent attends as instructing solicitor.
+The Crown Agent is ultimately responsible for serious crime committed and re–offending as well as ensuring all deaths reported to the procurator fiscal service are investigated whilst providing support services and information to victims and witnesses.

 The Crown Agent also holds the office of King's and Lord Treasurer's Remembrancer, and all property that falls to the Crown as a result of bona vacantia in Scotland is his responsibility, as is treasure trove.
-The post of KLTR was created in 1837 by the amalgamation of two existing posts created in 1707 – the King's/Queen's Remembrancer and the Lord Treasurer's Remembrancer, and has been held since 1981 by the holder of the office of Crown Agent.
+The post of Remembrancer was created in 1837 by the amalgamation of two existing posts created in 1707 – the King's/Queen's Remembrancer and the Lord Treasurer's Remembrancer – and has been held since 1981 by the holder of the office of Crown Agent.

-Advocates depute
+Advocate deputes

-At the High Court of Justiciary prosecutions are brought by the Crown Office, who are represented in Court by Advocates Depute.
-Advocates Depute are either advocates or solicitor-advocates to whom rights of audience in the High Court have been given by that Court.
+At the High Court of Justiciary prosecutions are brought by the Lord Advocate, who is represented in Court by an advocate depute.
+Advocate deputes are either solicitor-advocates to whom rights of audience in the High Court have been given by that Court or advocates.